capacitive/lemontodo/README.md

 - **InMemory = volatile** — Active tasks are lost on API restart.
 Acceptable for iteration 1; future: seed from SQLite on startup.
 - **System.Threading.Channels over MediatR** — Simpler for single producer-consumer; would add MediatR if event taxonomy grows.
 - **Manual DTO mapping** — Transparent, type-safe, no AutoMapper magic.
-- **No authentication** — Planned for iteration 2.
+- **No authentication** — Planned for iteration 2 (current work in progress on the 'user-account' branch in the GitHub).
 - **Inline styles** — Fast iteration; a real app would use CSS modules or Tailwind.

 ## Future Features

-- User accounts and authentication (JWT)
+- User accounts with OAuth2 (Google and GitHub), 2FA, and API key authorization, with an account management dashboard.
-- AI agent MVC layer with gRPC (iteration 2)
+- AI agent MVC layer with gRPC - agents can use this visual kanban to enable human-in-the-loop (HITL) interactions.
-- Persistent active store (seed from SQLite on startup)
+- Persistent active store (switch to scalable, performant and robust cloud data store)
-- Task priorities and labels
+- Task priorities, categories and labels - almost Jira-like features for a wide range of use cases.
-- Due date reminders
+- Due date reminders (email and/or text) - an essential feature included in most productivity apps.
-- Bulk operations